 Jonagold is a high quality American apple, with a good balanced sweet/sharp flavor.

-This is a little-known Cox-style apple but with the potential for very good flavor.
+A rare Cox-style apple from the Netherlands, with the potential for very good flavor.

 Kidd's Orange Red is one of the best Cox-style apples, aromatic, sweet, and easy to grow.